 How big should my fabric be for my Cross-stitch project?

-In the above picture you can see that I’ve taken the last page of the chart to check the width and height of the design.
-So for the width we have a nice round number of 350 and for the height we count the stitches down from 410 to give us 417.
+In the pattern pictures, you can see that I’ve taken the last page of the chart to check the width and height of the design.
+So for the

 Now for the working out bit, you can get stitch calculators to do it for you but I prefer to use a regular calculator for working out.
 As I measure fabric in holes per inch I do all of my measurements in inches.